Idaho Primary Election · May 19, 202600days·09hrs·09min·25secFind Polling Place →

 Marco Erickson: Idaho Republican Incumbent for House District 33B

 Marco Erickson is a Republican member of the Idaho House of Representatives seeking a fourth term in District 33B, which covers a portion of Idaho Falls in Bonneville County.
 Erickson lives in Idaho Falls and has represented the district since December 2020.
-He faces Republican challenger Jilene Burger in the May 19, 2026 primary, as confirmed on his Ballotpedia profile.
+He faces Republican challenger Jilene Burger in the May 19, 2026 primary, a rematch of their 2024 contest.
 Democrat Todd DeVries is running in the general election.

 Background